We are the country's leading internet

 1868 and 1870 and is a highly sought after example that in the past

-is the common Geneva Flute which is also a rocker style.
+is the common Geneva Fluter.

+When offered on eBay the Geneva routinely sells for 20.00 or less.
 The moral being there can be a huge difference in value for a given

 style of fluting iron.
-That fact does not keep sellers there from

-A third style of fluting iron is the
+A third style of fluting iron is the roller style fluter where the

-rolled rather than rocked over the bottom to press the fabric into the
+top piece is manually rolled rather than rocked over the bottom to

 Unusual irons of this style would be